lkazberova/pronunciation-finder/README.md

   Usage: pronunciation-finder [options] <words>

-  An application for getting transcription and audio from Oxford Advanced Learner’s Dictionary
+  An application for getting transcription and audio from Oxford Advanced Learner’s Dictionary, Cambridge Dictionary

   Options: